 There is no shame in talking to a trained counselor.

-After all you visit a medical doctor when you are physically unwell.
-When your car needs a tune up you take it to the garage, and when your plumbing fails you call in the plumber.
+After all, you visit a medical doctor when you are physically unwell.
+When your car needs a tune up you take it to the garage.
+When your plumbing fails you call in the plumber.
 This is the same thing.

-In talking to a professional therapist you are taking the most appropriate action to help solve your problem.*
+In talking to a professional therapist you are taking the most appropriate action toward finding a way forward.*

 Are you ready to begin?